elixir-toniq/regulator/README.md

 end
 ```

+## Limit algorithms

+Regulator provides different limit algorithms for different use cases; AIMD, Gradient, and Static.

+AIMD updates the concurrency limit using a technique known as "additive increase, multiplicative decrease".
+If regulator detects that more concurrency tokens are required, no errors have ocured, and the average latency is below the target value,
+Regulator will additively increase the concurrency limit.
+If there are errors or the average
+latency begins to rise, than regulator will multiplicatively decrease the limit.

+The Gradient limit algorithm looks at the gradient of change between long term latency and the current average latency.
+If this gradient of change begins to exceed acceptable bounds, the limiter will
+begin to decrease the concurrency limit.

+The static limit simply uses a fixed value which is never updated.

 ## Should I use this

 There are additional tests that need to be added and there may be performance